wcarmon/docs/common/observability/tracing.md

 ## Trace
 1. a distributed call stack
+1. one "flow" thru the system (possibly across nodes/machines)
 1. a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of *Spans*
 1. [Official docs](https://opentelemetry.io/docs/concepts/signals/traces/)

 ## Span
+1. A unit of work
+1. Has a name, start time, duration, and attributes
+1. Related to other Spans (Parent/Child, Siblings, ...)
 1. Part of a [trace](https://opentelemetry.io/docs/concepts/signals/traces/)
 1. Generally has a significant duration between start and end time
 1. Mutable until `span.end()`